Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 I'm not going to try to give an in-depth explanation of transformer models here, as there are already great resources such as the Karpathy, 3Blue1Brown and Statquest channels already linked to at the start.
 In addition to those resources, I highly recommend checking out Neel Nanda's [Walkthrough of A Mathematical Framework for Transformer Circuits](https://www.youtube.com/watch?v=KV5gbOmHbjU&t=4s&ab_channel=NeelNanda) which gives a great intuition of how information flows through the model.

-I will focus on giving a high level description of what is going on and how it relates to this project.
+I will just try to provide a high level description of what is going on in the context of this project.

+Because we are making a 'next token generator' we are looking at a particular simple flavour of transformer known as 'decoder only'. (as opposed to 'encoder-decoder', which is used for e.g. translation tasks where you want to convert one sequence into another).

 **Disclaimer!!!** I will be making heavy use of analogy and simplified concepts to get the general ideas across, which are definitely *not* rigorous or accurate descriptions of how the models actually work.
 In fact whilst the architecture and maths involved is remarkably simple, exactly how they create their output is still being researched, for instance in the Mechanistic Interpretability community.